-The Investment Manager takes into consideration and seeks to minimize the following potential principal adverse impacts of its investments: 1) GHG Intensity of Investee Companies, 2) Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises and 3) Exposure to Controversial Weapons.
+The Investment Manager takes into consideration and seeks to minimize the following potential principal adverse impacts of its investments: 1) GHG Intensity of Investee Companies, 2) Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises, 3) Exposure to Controversial Weapons and 4) Investee countries subject to social violations.

-ESG analysis, combining both internal and external ESG research, covers at least 90% of the Sub-Fund's portfolio.
+ESG analysis, combining both internal and external ESG research, covers at least 80% of the Sub-Fund's portfolio.